llvm/llvm-project/clang/docs/HLSL/ExpectedDifferences.rst

 and
 `0008 <https://github.com/microsoft/hlsl-specs/blob/main/proposals/0008-non-member-operator-overloading.md>`_.

+The largest difference between Clang and DXC's overload resolution is the algorithm used for identifying best-match overloads.
+There are more details about the algorithmic differences in the :ref:`multi_argument_overloads` section below.
+There are three high level differences that should be highlighted:

+* **There should be no cases** where DXC and Clang both successfully resolve an overload where the resolved overload is different between the two.
+* There are cases where Clang will successfully resolve an overload that DXC wouldn't because we've trimmed the overload set in Clang to remove ambiguity.
+* There are cases where DXC will successfully resolve an overload that Clang will not for two reasons: (1) DXC only generates partial overload sets for builtin functions and (2) DXC resolves cases that probably should be ambiguous.

 Clang's implementation extends standard overload resolution rules to HLSL library functionality.
 This causes subtle changes in overload resolution behavior between Clang and DXC.
 Some examples include: